 - Restate the problem or solution that was in the headline, to show the reader you really do understand their problem

-The purpose of a good introduction is stimulate the reader’s interest.
+The purpose of a good introduction is to stimulate the reader’s interest.
 One mistake I see a lot of bloggers making is to try to answer the question that was stated in the headline, without first restating the problem.

-While it’s true you shouldn’t spend too much time on the introduction, as the University of Toronto suggests, you also shouldn’t be too hasty here.
+While it’s true that you shouldn’t spend too much time on the introduction, as the University of Toronto suggests, you also shouldn’t be too hasty here.
 Just like your headline, your post introduction determines your content’s performance to a large extent, especially when you target long-tail keywords in this section.

-Depending on your topic, or industry, an introduction can engage the reader in several distinct ways:
+Depending on your topic or industry, an introduction can engage the reader in several distinct ways:

 - Ask a question

 - Describe the current problem

 Let’s explain a few of these tactics, with examples:

 i).
 Ask a question: In his book, The Art of Asking, Ask Better Questions, Get Better Answers, Terry J. Fadem says that asking questions can breathe new life into an endeavor and that the right questions will help you get straight, useful answers from an evasive audience.